maizzle/maizzle.com/content/docs/compatibility.md

 # Compatibility

 Maizzle gives you complete freedom to code your HTML emails however you like, there's no definitive compatibility chart.
-It really depends on your HTML.
+It really depends on your markup.

 Wherever possible, the framework tries to help through configuration and tools that you can use to code emails that render well.